 √ Going outdoors: Exposure to sunlight helps to improve symptoms.
 You can also increase the amount of sunlight that gets into your home.

-√ Cognitive Behavioral Therapy (CBT): It is a type of talk therapy that’s can treat seasonal affective disorder.
-Research has shown that CBT produces long-lasting effects compared to the other treatments.
+√ Cognitive Behavioral Therapy (CBT): It is a type of talk therapy that’s can treat the seasonal affective disorder.
+Research has shown that CBT produces long-lasting effects compared to other treatments.

 √ Taking vitamin D supplements can also help to improve symptoms.